grafana/grafana/docs/sources/panels/expressions.md

 An individual expression takes one or more queries or other expressions as input and adds data to the result.
 Each individual expression or query is represented by a variable that is a named identifier known as its RefID (e.g., the default letter `A` or `B`).

-To reference the output of an individual expression or a data source query in another expression, this identifer is used as a variable.
+To reference the output of an individual expression or a data source query in another expression, this identifier is used as a variable.

 ## Types of expression